Italian bankers stood by Monte Paschi chief despite scandal

 According to evidence given to the Italian parliament this week, central bank regulators told bank management "to quickly and definitively turn around the way it conducts its business".

-Shortly afterwards, managing director Antonio Vigni was forced to resign, although he took a 4 million euro ($5.4 million) payoff to soften the blow which the Bank of Italy is now contesting.
+Shortly afterwards, managing director Antonio Vigni was forced to resign, although he took a 4 million euro (3.4 million pounds) payoff to soften the blow which the Bank of Italy is now contesting.

 Italian prosecutors are investigating several former managers of Monte dei Paschi over a string of allegations of fraud and massive corruption in negotiating questionable and loss-making transactions.